EardwulfC/EardwulfDoesMods_PublicMods/ICanSeeClearlyNow/README.md

 # ICanSeeClearlyNow

 * A Comfy Specific fork of Coldspirit's GammaMod.
 See the CHANGELOG for the github link.
 * Mod allows out to adjust your night time brightness.
-Also applies to dungeons and the swamp
+Also applies to dungeons and the Swamp biome
 * The Night period that this mod is active during is based off of the in game night cycle, a custom feature is availabe, see the Instructions

 ## Instructions